 - As the working field provided by the permanent magnets is very strong, stray magnetic fields do not affect them.

 - They have a high torque/weight ratio, therefore, such instruments require a very small operating current.

 - These instruments cannot be used for AC measurements.

-  - These are costlier in comparison of moving iron instruments.
+- These are costlier in comparison to moving iron instruments.

 - Friction and temperature might introduce some errors.

-  - Some errors are also caused due to the ageing of control springs and the permanent magnets.
+- Some errors are also caused due to the aging of control springs and the permanent magnets.

 PMMC Ammeter Ranges

 - Without shunt (i.e. instrument alone) 0 – 5 µA to 0 – 50 mA.